joedaws/deep-ritz-exploration/README.md

 [deep ritz method](https://arxiv.org/abs/1710.00211) for solving pde.

-# the neurnal network drrnn
+# The neural network drrnn
 In the models directory a network class called drrnn is defined.
 These networks have the architecture outlined in the original work.
-The implementaiton is in pytorch
+The implementaiton is in pytorch.

 # TO DO
 * Create custom loss functions